CompressedScaffnew: The First Theoretical Double Acceleration of Communication from Local Training and Compression in Distributed Optimization: Introduction

-\subsection{Asymmetric communication regime}
+\subsection{Asymmetric Communication Regime}

 \textbf{Uplink and downlink communication}.
 We call \emph{uplink communication} (UpCom) the parallel transmission of data from the clients to the server and \emph{downlink communication} (DownCom) the broadcast of the same message from the server to all clients.
-UpCom is usually significantly slower than DownCom, just like uploading is slower than downloading on the internet or cell phone network.
-This can be due to the asymmetry of the service provider's systems or protocols used on the communication network, or cache memory and aggregation speed constraints of the server, which has to decode and average the large number $n$ of vectors received at the same time during UpCom.
+UpCom is usually significantly slower than DownCom, just like uploading is slower than downloading on the internet or cellular networks.
+This can be due to the asymmetry of the service providers' systems or protocols used on the communication network, or cache memory and aggregation speed constraints of the server, which has to decode and average the large number $n$ of vectors received simultaneously during UpCom.

 \textbf{Communication complexity}.
 We measure the UpCom or DownCom complexity as the expected number of communication rounds needed to estimate a solution with $\epsilon$-accuracy, \emph{multiplied by} the number of real values sent during a communication round between the server and any client.
-Thus, the UpCom or DownCom complexity of \algn{GD} is $\mathcal{O}\big(d \kappa \log(\epsilon^{-1})\big)$.
-We leave if for future work to refine this model of counting real numbers, to take into account how sequences of real numbers are quantized into bitstreams, achieving further compression \citep{hor22, alb20}.
+Thus, the UpCom or DownCom complexity of \algn{GD} is $\mathcal{O}(d \kappa \log\epsilon^{-1})$.
+We leave it for future work to refine this model of counting real numbers, to take into account how sequences of real numbers are quantized into bitstreams, achieving further compression \cite{hor22}.

 \textbf{A model for the overall communication complexity}.
-Since UpCom is usually slower than DownCom, we propose to measure the \emph{total communication} (TotalCom) complexity as a weighted sum of the two UpCom and DownCom complexities: we assume that the UpCom cost is 1 (unit of time per transmitted real number), whereas the downCom cost is $c\in [0,1]$.
+Since UpCom is usually slower than DownCom, we propose to measure the \emph{total communication} (TotalCom) complexity as a weighted sum of the two UpCom and DownCom complexities: we assume that the UpCom cost is 1 (unit of time per transmitted real number), whereas the DownCom cost is $c\in [0,1]$.
 Therefore,

-A symmetric but unrealistic communication regime corresponds to $c=1$, whereas ignoring downCom and focusing on UpCom, which is usually the limiting factor, corresponds to $c=0$.
+A symmetric but unrealistic communication regime corresponds to $c=1$, whereas ignoring DownCom and focusing on UpCom, which is usually the limiting factor, corresponds to $c=0$.
 We will provide explicit expressions of the parameters of our algorithm to minimize the TotalCom complexity for any given $c\in [0,1]$, keeping in mind that realistic settings correspond to small values of $c$.
 Thus, our model of communication complexity is richer than only considering $c=0$, as is usually the case.

-\subsection{Communication efficiency in FL: state of the art}
+\subsection{Communication Efficiency in FL: State of the Art}

 Two approaches come naturally to mind to decrease the communication load: \emph{Local Training} (LT), which consists in communicating less frequently than at every iteration, and \emph{Communication Compression} (CC), which consists in sending less than $d$ floats during every communication round.
 In this section, we review existing work related to these two strategies.